wicked-rainman/ESP32Dispatcher/README.md

 * Process timings are based on calls to millis().
 A toggle to call micros() could be added, but as it stands the resolution seems good enough.

-+ All this code is written in *C* with a *C++* styled "wrapper".
-I don't do C++ but that seemed to be the only way to use the code within an Arduino IDE environment.
-There were indications that I could use the compiler extern directive, but I couldn't get past failures in the link stage.
++ All this code is written in *C* with a *C++* styled "wrapper" round it.
+This seems to be the only way to include a library within an Arduino IDE environment.
+There were indications that this could be achieved using the compiler extern directive, but I couldn't get past failures in the link stage.
 If anyone can show me how to do this, then please drop me a line!